syndbg/syndbg.github.io/content/posts/2026-05-08-coding-harness-less-is-more-we-still-reinvent-the-wheel.md

 ## Cursor: Where Codebase Indexing Comes Built-In

 Cursor does not make you wire this up yourself.
 It ships with persistent, background codebase indexing as a first-class feature.
-On session open, it alrleady knows your symbols, your imports, your function signatures.
+On session open, it already knows your symbols, your imports, your function signatures.
 Retrieval is a lookup, not an exploration.

 This creates a felt difference in terms of accuracy, speed and cost-efficiency.
 Cursor doesn't, based on my experience, significantly regress to greping and bisecting for repetitive work.
 This cuts token usage quite significantly.